Hacker0x01/h1ql/README.md

 SELECT teams.id FROM (SELECT * FROM teams WHERE visible = true) teams
 ```

 As we guard every row and every columns, we can safely accept any SQL request.
-Next to do "boring" reads, this allows users to do advanced computational operations on the data they can access.
+Next to "boring" reads, this allows users to do advanced computational operations on the data they can access.
 For example, a user can: count, avg, max, generate time series, or any other (safe) SQL operation.

 ## Our (PoC) implementation:
 ```